halaxa/json-machine/README.md

 > Implementation detail:
 >
-> Value of `fruits` key is not loaded into memory at once, but only one item in
+> Value of `fruits-key` is not loaded into memory at once, but only one item in
-> `fruits` key at a time.
+> `fruits-key` at a time.
 It is always one item in memory at a time at the level/subtree
 > you are currently iterating.
 Thus the memory consumption is constant.
 ## Parsing API responses
 If you use this library to parse large API responses, all you need to do is passing the stream resource